rster2002/ed-journals/ed-journals/readme.md

 # ED Journals

-> **Warn** this project is currently in pre-release versions, which means that it is very much work in progress.
+> **Warn** this project is currently in beta, which means that it is very much work in progress.
 Breaking
 > changes are likely to happen.

 Work in progress parsing and utilities for working with journal files from Elite Dangerous, with specific emphasis on